Scanning challenges come along once in a while and I wanted to share this one with you. How to scan a 49-inch painting.

 It was not possible to clean the painting before scanning or dust it.
 I am not a qualified art restorer, so it was decided that any dust would have to edited out afterwards.

 The diagram above shows my setup.
 We supported the painting around the edges so that it was the same height as the scanner.
-As the scanner trolley was on wheels it was then easy to maneuver the trolley under the painting.
-For each scan we raised the painting and re-positioned the scanner and lowered again.
+As the scanner trolley was on wheels it was then easy to manoeuvre the trolley under the painting.
+For each scan, we raised the painting and re-positioned the scanner and lowered again.
 This was to ensure no rubbing or friction on any painted surfaces.

 The scanner also has a frame around the scanning surface so we did lose a small amount of scan from the edge.
 To prevent any undue pressure on the canvas each scan was monitored and the painting was raised or lowered accordingly.
 It took some time to complete and ensure that the stitch went smoothly to put them all back into one digital image.
 Stitching was done one row at a time so 4 x 1 images to make 7 rows and then 7 rows to form one image.